MichaelvdVeer/clerk-react-router-example/README.md

 Could you help me resolve this issue?

-## Steps to Run the Project and reproduce the issue
+## Steps to run the project and reproduce the issue

 Follow these steps to run the project locally and reproduce the issue: